 Despite the dangers of credit cards, they can be used as a tool and help you build your credit rating back up after your Trust Deed.
-Every time you make a payment on a credit card on time, you add a good credit event to your file so you want to build up a bank of these good credit events.
+Every time you make a payment on a credit card on time, you add a good credit event to your file.

-Unfortunately only those cards with high rates will be open to you, some of which can be up to 25% APR and upwards, but this doesn’t matter.
-You will not be carrying a balance like you used to so bite the bullet and get one specifically designed for people with poor credit histories.
+Unfortunately, only cards with high rates will be available to you, but this shouldn’t matter.
+You should not be carrying a balance like you used to.
 Some companies may actually reduce the interest rate over time as you prove yourself credit worthy.

 The Last Resort… Pre-Paid Credit Cards